-Ronaldo Iabrudi dos Santos Pereira has served on the Company's Board as a Non-Executive director since May 2014, and was appointed Vice-Chairman in June 2015.
+Ronaldo labrudi dos Santos Pereira has served on the Company's Board as a Non-Executive director since May 2014 and was appointed Vice-Chairman in June 2015.
 Mr. labrudi was elected on April 27, 2018, Co-Vice-Chairman of GPA's Board of Directors, of which he is a member since 2016, also integrating the Committees of Corporate Governance and Sustainability, Human Resources and Compensation, and Innovation and Digital Transformation.
-The executive was elected, on January 23rd, 2020, as member of the Board of Directors of Grupo Éxito, in Colombia, participating in several Committees, and on December 31st, 2020, as Vice-Chairman of the Board of Directors of Assaí Atacadista, where he is member of the Strategic and Investment, Financial, Human Resources, Sustainability Committees.
+The executive was elected, on January 23rd, 2020, as member of the Board of Directors of Grupo Exito, in Colombia, participating in several Committees, and on December 31st, 2020, as Vice-Chairman of the Board of Directors of Assaí Atacadista, where he is member of the Strategic and Investment, Financial, Human Resources, Sustainability Committees.
 Between January 2014 and April 2018, he was CEO of GPA.
-Previously,he was Chairman of the Board of Directors of Via Varejo, Chairman of the Boards of Directors of Lupatech, Contax and Telemar, and member of the board of Estácio, Magnesita, Cemar, Oi/Telemar, RM Engenharia and Ispamar.
+Previously, he was Chairman of the Board of Directors of Via Varejo, Chairman of the Boards of Directors of Lupatech, Contax and Telemar, and member of the board of Estácio, Magnesita, Cemar, Oi/Telemar, RM Engenharia and Ispamar.
 He was CEO of Magnesita from 2007 to 2011 and, from 1999 to 2006, worked for Grupo Telemar, where he undertook several positions, including CEO of Telemar/Oi and Contax.
 From 1996 to 1999, Mr. labrudi was CEO of FCA (Ferrovia Centro-Atlântica) and from 1984 to 1996, Chief Financial & Management Officer and Chief Human resources Officer of Grupo Gerdau.
 Mr. labrudi is a partner at the technology companies VIAW and Meu Plano; an investor in the startups FestaLab, EducareBox and I.Rancho; and also in the agribusiness - he is farms owner and shareholder of Agrobanco, Banco da Lavoura and Agrobanco from Boa Esperança.
 Graduated in Psychology from PUC-MG, with master's degree in Organizational Development from Université Panthéon Sorbonne and master's degree in Change Management from Université Paris Dauphine, Paris - France.

-Bernard Oppetit has served as one of our directors since November 2014, and is one of our independent directors.
+Bernard Oppetit has served as one of our directors since November 2014.
 He is the chairman of Centaurus Capital LTD, a company he created in 2000 as an asset manager.
 Centaurus subsequently sold its hedge fund business is now a private investment company.
 Prior to 2000, Mr Oppetit held various positions at Paribas (now BNP Paribas) since 1979, in Paris, New York and London.
-He has been an independent direction of Natixis since 2009, and is chairman of the Risk Committee. mr Oppetit also serves as trustee of the Academy of St-Martin-in-the fields.
+Mr. Oppetit also serves as trustee of the Academy of St-Martin-in-the fields.
 He graduated from École Polytechnique in Paris in 1978.